MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Experiments

-To generate datasets with different contamination levels, we inject different number of anomalies into Cora, Citeseer and Amazon Photo.
+In this subsection, we analyze the effect of {\m} at different levels of contamination.
+As discussed in Section~\ref{sec:framework}, since all unlabeled nodes are regarded as normal nodes in the training, such simple training strategy introduces $CR$ (Contamination Ratio) into the training data.
+Formally, we define the $CR$ as $CR = \frac{|unlabeled\ anomalies|}{|unlabeled\ nodes|}.$ To generate datasets with different contamination levels, we inject different number of anomalies into Cora, Citeseer and Amazon Photo.
 Specifically, we set different numbers of $m$ and $n$ for structural anomalies described in ~\ref{sec:dataset}, and synthesize contextual anomalies with the same number of structural anomalies.
 We provide {\m} with datasets with different $CR$ values.
-The evaluation results are shown in Figure~\ref{fig:contaminationa} and the scatter plot of $m$ and $n$ used to inject anomalies is depicted in Figure~\ref{fig:contaminationb}.
-From the figures, we have the following two points: \begin{itemize} \item The {\m} can obtain incredible performance when the $CR$ is equal to 0, where there is no any contamination in the training data.
+The evaluation results are shown in Figure~\ref{fig:contaminationa} and the scatter plot of $m$ and $n$ is depicted in Figure~\ref{fig:contaminationb}.
+From the figures, we have the following observations: \begin{itemize} \item The {\m} can obtain incredible performance when the $CR$ is equal to 0, where there is no any contamination in the training data.
 For example, on Cora and Citeseer datasets, the values of AUC-ROC are 0.9821 and 0.9925, respectively.
 The reason is that {\m} can be trained more efficiently without contamination in the training data. \item When the $CR$ is greater than 0, the contamination starts appearing in the training data.
 Even if the $n$ and $m$ vary greatly to synthesize different number of anomalies, the performance of {\m} decreases slightly with the increasing contamination level.
 For example, on Cora dataset, when the $CR$ is from $5\%$ to $20\%$, with $n$ varying from 2 to 12 and $m$ varying from 37 to 23, the performance of {\m} only decreases $2.74\%$.
 It demonstrates the {\m} is robust to noise in the training data. \end{itemize}